developmentseed/eoapi-k8s/docs/autoscaling.md

    kubectl -n ingress-nginx get svc/ingress-nginx-controller -o=jsonpath='{.status.loadBalancer.ingress[0].ip}'
      35.239.254.21%
    ```

-# TODO: we should figure out how to make this option configurable through `values.yaml` overrides to make it easier
 3. Then live edit your shared ingress for eoapi services to build an arbitrary host name using `nip.io`.
 Since
 one of the Grafana default charts filters on hostname it's probably best to keep the format to `eoapi-<your-external-ip-address-from-last-step>.nip.io`.
 `nip.io` will proxy traffic with a full domain to your instance.
 Using `nip.io` isn't long-term solution but a way to test: